bigscience-workshop/petals/README.md

 🔏 Your data will be processed by other people in the public swarm.
 Learn more about privacy [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).
 For sensitive data, you can set up a [private swarm](https://github.com/bigscience-workshop/petals/wiki/Launch-your-own-swarm) among people you trust.

+📋 If you build an app running models with Petals, make sure you follow their terms of use (see the ones for [LLaMA](https://bit.ly/llama-license) and [BLOOM](https://bit.ly/bloom-license)).
+Note that LLaMA is available for non-commercial purposes only, and you have to file a request [here](https://bit.ly/llama-license) to use it in your own projects.

 ### Connect your GPU and increase Petals capacity

 Run our [Docker](https://www.docker.com) image (works on Linux, macOS, and Windows with [WSL2](https://learn.microsoft.com/en-us/windows/ai/directml/gpu-cuda-in-wsl)):